ad214n/Project-2/README.md

 https://damp-bastion-52159.herokuapp.com/

 ## Overview
 This is a full-stack application that allows a user to create a profile and input their exercises for the other members to view.
 This application also contains a page where users are able to input the gym facility they attend.
-In the future I would like to be able to link the user with the gym so that they are able to see which other users attend the same facility.
+In the future I would like to be able to link the user with the gym so that they are able to see which other users attend the same facility, and have a more organized workout log.
 I would also like to add an actual login with a password for the users security.

 List of Technologies Used:
 * HTML5